 - To acquaint students with the special features of financial and actuarial quantitative models and their application in practice;

-- To teach students how to think critically and to make complex decisions based on the accessible data from the viewpoint of suitable risk management and achieving suitable profitability; The basic goals of the master’s programme in Quantitative Finance and Actuarial Sciences are to provide students with the following basic expertise and to develop the following competences and skills:
+- To teach students how to think critically and to make complex decisions based on the accessible data from the viewpoint of suitable risk management and achieving suitable profitability; The basic goals of the master’s programme in Quantitative Finance and Actuarial Sciences are to provide students with the following basic expertise and to develop the following competencies and skills:

 - To train students to seek new sources and create new knowledge as well as use modern interdisciplinary research methods to address the challenges and issues they encounter during their work in the financial sector;